 Scholars are encouraged to create strong bonds and assist one another throughout the process of succeeding academically and professionally.
 Fellowship groups are founded by scholars and have led to the building of support systems that provide networking and mentorship opportunities and the creation of group community service projects and activities.

 WMI is proud to announce the launch of the WMI academy in August 2020 in Nairobi, Kenya!
 The academy will be open to all recent WMI Graduate Scholars to further enhance their professional development and to network with fellow graduate scholars.
 Scholars will participate in two weeks of intensive capacity-building courses in CBO/NGO enterprise development and professional skills training.

 CONNECT • Dream Big Conference

 The Dream Big Conference, held every three years, brings together current student scholars and graduate scholars to learn, network, and create and strengthen in-country fellowship groups.
 Conference attendees participate in workshops, panels, team-building exercises, and community service activities.
-The next WMI Dream Big Conference will be in 2021 in Accra, Ghana.

-ACT • Micro-Grants Program
+ACT • Community Development Grants Program

 The Community Development Grants program is open exclusively to WMI Graduate Scholars and provides seed grants of $100-1000 USD to help start or significantly expand a CBO, NGO, business, community service project or event and growth grants of up to $5000 USD to strategically and sustainably expand their initiatives.
 Scholars have used their funds to develop education programs, vocational trainings, vaccination clinics, agricultural empowerment projects, and start local businesses.